-On a pro forma as adjusted basis at June 30, 2007, the Issuer had approximately \$ billion of consolidated indebtedness (including \$ billion in senior notes outstanding under the Indenture and another similar indenture, and including \$1.25 billion of junior subordinated notes), and the Parent Guarantor had no indebtedness (excluding guarantees of approximately \$ billion), in each case excluding intercompany loans.
+On an as adjusted basis at December 31, 2007, the Issuer had approximately \$\) billion of consolidated indebtedness, including \$\) billion in senior notes outstanding under the Indenture and a similar indenture, and including \$\)1.25 billion of junior subordinated notes, and the Parent Guarantor had no indebtedness (excluding guarantees totaling \$\) billion), in each case excluding intercompany loans.
 Please read "Enterprise Parent Capitalization."